-Tien/Tenshinhan's Tri-Beam/Spirit Cannon attack, which is supposed to kill the user if used too long; nevertheless, Tien is able to master it so that it can be used repeatedly.
-In Z, given the exponential power rise of the opposition, it quickly becomes Tien's first-choice technique, and using it, he's even capable of pinning Semi-Perfect Cell down for a while before getting incapacitated.
+Tien/Tenshinhan's Tri-Beam/Spirit Cannon attack, a ki attack far exceeding the power the Kamahama, which is supposed to kill the user if used too long; nevertheless, Tien is able to master it so that it can be used repeatedly.
+In Z, given the exponential power rise of the opposition, it quickly becomes Tien's first-choice technique, and using it, he's even capable of pinning Semi-Perfect Cell down for a while before getting incapacitated from using repeatedly.

 Particularly when he uses the technique to save Gohan from an attack by a Piccolo and SSJ3 Gotenks absorbed Majin Buu.

 Goku's power-multiplying Kaioken technique, which is also supposed to be crippling if the multiplier is set too high.
-After learning x2, however, Goku takes it up to x3 and even x4 for short bursts in his battle with Vegeta; at the climax of his pre-Super Saiyan power, he is able to practically sustain x2 and has mastered the use of levels up to x20 by activating it only in precisely timed pulses just before landing a blow or dodging an enemy attack.
+After learning x2, however, Goku takes it up to x3 and even x4 for short bursts in his battle with Vegeta when the x2 doesn't work.
+They power boost seems to give him an edge, but this trope taking effect means that using them was actually doing more harm to himself than Vegeta to point where Vegeta actually had him on the ropes without knowing it.
+At the climax of his pre-Super Saiyan power, he is able to practically sustain x2 and has mastered the use of levels up to x20 by activating it only in precisely timed pulses just before landing a blow or dodging an enemy attack without any ill-effects.
 However, it is rapidly rendered So Last Season by the advent of the Super Saiyan transformation, and it may be that using it in tandem with the transformation would result in severe enough damage to make it impractical - the last time it's seen, and the only time it's used in tandem with Super Saiyan, is in the anime filler Otherworld Tournament mini-arc where Goku no longer has a physical body.
 Turns out the energy limitations make it so if he tried using both for more than a few seconds, he'd have completely used up his energy reserves and disappeared.
 Something even the Dragon Balls can't fix.

 The Super Saiyan 3 transformation.
 It is only attained by Goku harnessing the unlimited energy supply of the Otherworld, and he can never sustain it for very long in the physical world because of its massive energy consumption.
 This is a major factor in his fight against Kid Buu, where he can match Buu's power but can't maintain it for long - eventually being rendered unable to power up due to the strain, losing all his remaining energy, and downgrading into a heavily weakened normal state.